d-lynch95/Portfolio-Project4/README.md

 - I struggled with making the EditApptView work as planned.
 I spent a lot of time changing the views.py file, the urls.py file and even tried to adjust the model.
 Using the help of [this](https://forum.djangoproject.com/t/why-do-i-keep-getting-this-error-all-the-time-noreversematch-at/12520/2) forum I finally realised that the issue was with my link and that it didn't include a slug reference.

+- I was having issues with my slug as I was using the self(slug.name) and this was causing issues as it was not a unique id and users could not make multiple appointments.

 ### User Testing